SOC 2 (Type I & Type II) Services

 How long does it take to achieve SOC 2 Type 2?

-What does a SOC 2 Type 2 audit cover?
+What does the SOC 2 Type 2 audit check?

-What are the benefits of SOC 2 Type 2 over Type 1?
+Why is SOC 2 Type 2 better than Type 1?

 Implementation & Compliance FAQs

-How do companies prepare for SOC 2 compliance?
+How do companies get ready for SOC 2?

-What happens if a company fails a SOC 2 audit?
+What if a company doesn’t pass the SOC 2 audit?

-No, SOC 2 reports are confidential and are only shared with clients and stakeholders under NDA.
+No, they are privileged and only shared with trusted clients and partners under an agreement.

 Security & Technical FAQs